-If a GoodSync client can connect to GoodSync server directly (by TCP/IP) then you will obtain the maximum speed of transfer.
+If a GoodSync client can directly connect to a GoodSync server (by TCP/IP), you will obtain the maximum speed of transfer.

 This is an automatic process requiring no user intervention.

 The Forwarder does not store any data in transit and is only used to facilitate the connection between source and destination.